 Atrial Fibrillation Symptoms at Night

 Atrial fibrillation is an abnormal or very rapid heart rate or rhythm, and this disorder can result in blood clots in the heart.
 It is also referred to as Afib or AF, and it begins in the atrium interrupting the normal cycle of electrical impulses in the heart.
 This interruption leads to a fast and uncoordinated heart rhythm that is out of synchrony with the heart’s lower chambers (ventricles).
 This results in the poor movement of blood from the atria to the ventricles.
-Episodes of atrial fibrillation may be persistent, or they may be intermittent.
+Episodes of atrial fibrillation symptoms at night may be persistent, or they may be intermittent.
 It is a serious medical condition that, even though it may not directly lead to death, may lead to stroke and other medical complications.

 Atrial Fibrillation Symptoms at Night

-Picture courtesy: Life Line Screening
+Picture courtesy: Freepik

 What are the types of atrial fibrillation?